joaquimscosta/java-and-alike-playground/README.md

 * a.
 Eager
 * b.
 Lazy
 4.
-* a. higher-order because it takes a function as the argument.
+* a.
+Yes, higher-order because it takes a function as the argument.
-* b. no higher-order because argument or return is not a function
+* b.
+No, higher-order because argument or return is not a function
 5. a side-effect free
 6. @see Chapter2Exercise.java

+## Chapter 4 Exercise
+1. @see Chapter4Exercise.java
+2. No, you cannot overwrite the equals and hashCode method in a default method, because this two classes are defined in the Object class, so definition to the subclass will preserve
+3. @see Artists.java